aakashpothepalli/SimplyChat/README.md

 # SimplyChat
-A complete messaging app built with flutter
+A chat application built with flutter using websockets from scratch